Clemapfel/crisp/docs/hardware_acceleration/textures.md

 }
 ```

-When creating the object, we hand it a lambda which is saved in the benchmark object.
+When creating the object, we hand it a lambda capture which is saved in the benchmark object.
 When we call `execute`, we forward the arguments to the lambda and lambda is then itself executed.
 The benchmark object calculates the time it takes for the lambda to return and reports the time in microseconds.
+This is repeated `number_of_cycles`many times and the average time per cycle is returned.

 Using our familiar image of a bird:<br>

 ![](.resources/color_opal.png)<br>

 We want to measure the time it takes to create a deep-copy of this image.
-The image is `483*483 = 233289` pixels in size and each pixel has three, 32-bit floats (one of each RGB color plane).
+The image is `483*483 = 233289` pixels in size and each pixel has three, 32-bit floats (one for each RGB color plane) so at least `233289 * 32 * 3` bits or about 2.8mb have to copied as `crisp::Images` are uncompressed while in active memory.

 ```cpp
 #include <benchmark.hpp>